 Thanks to the generosity of donors, St. Mike’s offers first-year students the chance to join an exclusive seminar that explores the intersection of faith with today’s most important questions.

 The Seminar consists of two half-courses, each featuring lectures, small-group discussions, community events, and guest speakers.
-The Seminar is taught by New York Times contributor, novelist, and Principal Emeritus Dr. Randy Boyagoda.
+The Seminar is taught by New York Times contributor and novelist, Professor Randy Boyagoda.

 - Why should I apply?